Medical Editor: John P. Cunha, DO, FACOEP

 In a clinical trial of NEXPLANON, in which investigators were asked to examine the implant site after insertion, implant site reactions were reported in 8.6% of women.
 Erythema was the most frequent implant site complication, reported during and/or shortly after insertion, occurring in 3.3% of subjects.
 Additionally, hematoma (3.0%), bruising (2.0%), pain (1.0%), and swelling (0.7%) were reported.

-The following additional adverse reactions have been identified during post-approval use of the non-radiopaque etonogestrel implant (IMPLANON).
+The following additional adverse reactions have been identified during post-approval use of IMPLANON and NEXPLANON.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Investigations: clinically relevant rise in blood pressure, weight decreased.